Workplace Experience and the impact on Workplace Design

 In businesses around the world the workforce is changing.
 The expectations of workers are changing.
 How work gets done is changing.
 The tools of work are changing.
 The work itself is changing.
 There is a new landscape of work.
 At Herman Miller, we are working with the world's leading thinkers and designers to apply a greater understanding of people—how we think, how we are motivated, and how we create and collaborate—to this new landscape of work.
 In this seminar we will share our approach to how to manage our work, the tools and technologies that enable us, and the places where we come together to do it.

-Reinvigorating Individual Work - A Herman Miller Workshop
+Reinvigorating Individual Work - (Interactive workshop or Seminar)

 Herman Miller's Insight team sought to understand the other side of workplace design—individual work.
 As organizations emphasize collaboration through the design of their spaces, the needs of the individual worker are becoming underserved.
 Through our research into individual work – we identified five of the most common states of mind users seek to cultivate when accomplishing individual work.
 For each state of mind, we outlined user needs and design opportunities for satisfying those states of mind.